bearsunday/BEAR.Skeleton/README.md

 Where to start
 ----------------------------

 First lets try to have a basic understanding of how the bootstrap process works.
-There are 3 default entry points for development, api usage and production use these are `public/web.php`, `public/api.php` and `public/index.php` respectively.
+There are 3 default entry points for development, api usage and production use these are `bootstrap/contexts/prod.php`, `dev.php` and `api.php` respectively.

-The app is then booted procedurally, you can manipulate this bootstrap process in anyway you please by either adding or editing scripts in the `scripts` directory and any of the entry point script files you may be using.
+The app is then booted procedurally, you can manipulate this bootstrap process in anyway you please by either adding or editing scripts in the `bootstrap/contexts` directory and any of the entry point script files you may be using.

 Modules
 ----------------------------